buildtimetrend/python-lib/README.md

 Dependencies
 ------------

+- keen (client for storing build time data as events in keen.io)
 - lxml (python wrapper for libxml2 and libxslt)
 - matplotlib v1.2.0 or higher (for drawing the trend graph, stackplot is introduced in v1.2.0)